fullerj/empirical.github.io/_posts/2025-10-28-case-for-pov.md

 ## Closing Thoughts

 New technology is easy to buy.
 Turning it into capability takes alignment of people, process, and mission all pulling in the same direction.
 When that happens across security, enterprise, and networking, everything just works better.

+Every evaluation, even the ones that miss the mark, adds to our shared understanding of what effective defense looks like.
+That is the point of an empirical approach: learn fast, apply what you discover, and share what works.

 Make some room.
 I'm growing here.